Sergio Leone Web Board

 Despite the good reviews for the longer version – the Ladd Company did make cuts and released a shorter version stateside, the film flopped and was panned by critics.
 The irony was that the full uncut European version made money for its distributors around the world.

-Thanks for sharing this too Afro
+Thanks for sharing this too O0

 "Once Upon a Time in America gets ten-minute ovation at Cannes"